 Do you ever get bored or lonely trying to learn a lesson by yourself?
 My Language Exchange is a great option for you social butterflies out there.
 On this site you complete lessons with language learning buddies from all over the world.
 Did we mention there are over a million members who speak upwards of 115 languages?

 MyLanguages.org has lessons in 95 languages and all for free!
 Here you can learn vocab, grammar and quick phrases, and even quiz yourself on your knowledge.
 The courses on this site are mostly written (though they do collect some audio and video material), making them perfect for intermediate learners who need to review and refine their grammatical skills.

 Did you ever think you could learn a Hawaiian language online?
-Modules are $30 each, and all you need is Mozilla Firefox, a Flash Player and an interest in Hawaiian languages.
+All you need is Mozilla Firefox, a Flash Player and an interest in Hawaiian languages.
 ‘A‘ole pilikia.

-This is another curated list of courses in a number of languages, some free some not.
+This is another curated list of courses in a number of languages, some free and some for a fee.
 Omniglot also contains mini-lessons on over 600 languages, detailing some of the histories and origins of archaic scripts like Ladino or Old Norse.
 Omniglot is also useful for lesser known languages like Xhosa, Igbo, and Ojibwe.

 The self-proclaimed source of the “best free cultural & educational media on the web,” Open Culture is another awesome website that collects free courses and resources for its users.
 Equipped with an engaging blog and links to over 1000 free courses, this resource is perfect for the culture snob in all of us.
 It’s not exclusively dedicated to language courses, yet you can still find resources in over 40 languages.